Multimodality Helps Few-shot 3D Point Cloud Semantic Segmentation

 \subsection{Multimodal 3D Point Cloud Segmentation}

 As the unimodal 3D point cloud segmentation models~\citep{liu2019point,liu2019relation,hu2020randla,zhang2022patchformer,wang2024sfpnet,zhang2024risurconv,xu2024dual} show huge progress, increasing attention has been put to explore multimodality for further improvements.
 The most common modality used to help 3D segmentation is the 2D images.
 Due to its richer texture and appearance features compared to point clouds, many works have achieved better segmentation performance by learning from the two modalities.
 The first category, fusion-based methods~\citep{su2018splatnet,krispel2020fuseseg,el2019rgb,meyer2019sensor,kundu2020virtual,zhuang2021perception,maiti2023transfusion,liu2023uniseg}, fuses the semantic features or predictions from 2D images with the corresponding 3D parts to benefit from both modalities.
-The second category, distillation-based works~\citep{yan20222dpass, tang2023prototransfer}, applies knowledge distillation~\citep{hinton2015distilling} to push the student branch of the 3D unimodality to learn from the fused multimodal features during training.
+The second category, distillation-based works~\citep{yan20222dpass, tang2023prototransfer}, applies knowledge distillation~\citep{hinton2015distilling} to train the student branch on 3D unimodality to learn from the fused multimodal features.
 Besides the 2D modality, the language modality is also utilized for 3D visual perception, enabling models~\citep{rozenberszki2022language,jatavallabhula2023conceptfusion,peng2023openscene,ding2023pla,ha2023semantic,chen2023clip2scene,mei2024geometrically,xu2024probability} to achieve open-vocabulary 3D segmentation by learning 3D features guided by CLIP~\citep{radford2021learning} or other 2D vision-language models~\citep{li2022language,ghiasi2022scaling}.
 However, these multimodal methods are designed either for fully supervised or open-vocabulary segmentation.
-When it comes to FS-PCS, prior methods only make use of the unimodality of point clouds.
-In contrast, we propose \ourmodel~to leverage cost-free multimodal information for improving FS-PCS by fusing the textual modality of class names and the simulated features of the 2D modality.
+When it comes to FS-PCS, prior methods only make use of unimodal point clouds, potentially due to challenges in integrating additional modalities (further discussion in~\cref{sec:moredis}).
+In contrast, we propose \ourmodel~to leverage cost-free multimodal information for improving FS-PCS by fusing textual class names and simulated 2D features.
 To the best of our knowledge, this is the first study to explore multimodal FS-PCS.